-In 2002, HRF’s founder, Victor Fakunle visited Keffi Minimum Prison, Nassarawa State, Nigeria on a missions trip.
-There, he encountered an overcrowded prison with about 40 inmates in cells built for 8.
-Most of the inmates had been awaiting trial for a year to five years or more.
+In 2002, HRF’s Founder, Victor Fakunle visited Keffi Minimum Prison, Nassarawa State, Nigeria on a missions trip.
+There, he encountered an overcrowded prison with about 40 inmates in cells built for 8 persons.
+Most of the inmates had been awaiting trial for a long time, in some cases, more than five years.
 The inmates had no legal representation.
-Hence, Human Rights Foundation (HRF) has been advocating for the rule of law and providing legal representation for its indigent clients since then.
-As a result, HRF has represented over three thousand indigent clients to date.
-Over the years, we have collaborated with other non-governmental organizations to provide counseling; drugs for HIV-infected inmates, construction of facilities such as boreholes for water, toilets, and bathrooms.
+Hence, Human Rights Foundation (HRF) has been advocating for the rule of law and providing legal representation for its indigent clients since.